 E Co, 151st Det1 was organized in 1996.

 Need your picture of the Olympic Games here.
 Please share.

 To support the 1996 Centennial Olympic Games in Atlanta, a group of 10 officers and 15 enlisted men were in Atlanta serving as part of the Aviation Task Force.
 They were awarded a Georgia Olympic Ribbon for their job well done.

 Need your picture of AT in Panama here.
 Please share.

 E Co, 151st Avn Det1 went to Panama for Annual Training in 1997 with a mission duration of six months.
 To accomplish the mission, members of the unit rotated in and out for the duration.
 CPT Shufford, the OIC and three enlisted men were there for the entire period.

-August 1997 set the bench mark for the completion the first 50 years of South Carolina Army National Guard Aviation.
+September 1997 set the benchmark for the completion the first 50 years of South Carolina Army National Guard Aviation.
 The third 25 years begins now.

 2003 09 – The members of Company A, 2/149th Aviation Battalion conducted weekend training exercise at McEntire Joint National Guard Base in September 2003 becoming the first South Carolina Unit to schedule and train with the Aviation Combined Tactical Trainer (AVCATT).